If you’ve heart attack, you might think life insurance is out of reach.

 Case Study #2: Male, 64 y/o, had a heart attack at 55, former smoker, improved health and weight since the diagnosis, started regularly seeing his doctor at age 60

-This applicant had a very poor lifestyle.
+This applicant was in poor health.
 He smoked, was overweight, and had high cholesterol and blood pressure.
 This lifestyle eventually caused him to have a heart attack at 55.
 For a few years after his heart attack, the applicant continued his bad habits.
 However, at age 60, he quit smoking, started seeing his doctor regularly, and dramatically improved his health.

 Before You Apply